 FEB must inform the Secretary to the CPG if the proposed arrangement is given Approval to Proceed and provide the name of the assigned University Coordinator, providing confirmation of the decision and supporting documentation.
 The Secretary will then contact the lead School (or Faculty depending on the extent/nature of the arrangement) to confirm next steps.

-A brief written submission, prepared by the School/Faculty should be provided in support of the proposed agreement for consideration by the CPG, together with collated documentation submitted for Approval to Proceed.
+A brief written submission, prepared by the School/Faculty, should be provided in support of the proposed agreement for consideration by the CPG, together with collated documentation submitted during Stage 1 for Approval to Proceed.

 Where the arrangement includes provision for an articulation arrangement (2+2), the submission should also take account of information requirements for that mode of collaborative provision.

 Where the proposed arrangement involves a non-standard fee or commission payment, this must be approved and agreed by the Director of Finance or nominee and a copy of the business plan included in the proposal for CPG.

 A draft MOA will be prepared in parallel by Academic Affairs, based on the information provided and consultation with relevant stakeholders, including the partner, as appropriate.

 When final approval has been confirmed by the Education Committee, Academic Affairs will arrange for the signature of the MOA.
-Details of the new collaborative arrangement will be circulated to relevant Faculty staff and Head of School, the University Coordinator, the Admissions and Access Service, Finance, Information Services, the Student Services and Systems Office, and the International Student Support Office.
+Details of the new collaborative arrangement will be circulated to relevant Faculty staff and Head of School, the University Coordinator, the Admissions and Access Service, Finance, Information Services, the Student Services and Systems, and the International Student Support Office.
 Details will be recorded on the Collaborative Provision Register.

 University Coordinators will normally be responsible for taking forward implementation and should liaise with their School/Faculty, particularly in relation to the application of any Partnership Management Plans which may be required by the Faculty.